 Every October, thousands of volunteers gather across the coast in efforts to rid our waterways, beaches and bayous of marine debris.
 The Annual Mississippi Coastal Cleanup takes place in Jackson, Harrison and Hancock Counties.
 Throughout each county are multiple cleanup sites available for the volunteers’ choosing of where to clean at.
 The sites range from beaches to parks, bayous to harbors.
 Want to see the Site Map with all of the cleanup sites available during this event?
 Cool.
 Click here!

-The 2020 Mississippi Coastal Cleanup is scheduled for Saturday, October 17th.
+The 2021 Mississippi Coastal Cleanup Event is scheduled for Saturday, October 16th.

 Want to join us?
-Registration will open a couple months prior to the event.
+Registration will open a couple months prior to the event date.
 For more information on the Annual Mississippi Coastal Cleanup Event, click here.

 Mardi Gras Cleanup Krewe